TBWTop/TBWTop.github.io/_pages/about.md

 Previously, I obtained my Bachelor's degree in Mathematics and Applied Mathematics from Peking University in 2024.

-My Chinese given name is pronounced similarly to combining "bowl" and "when" to form "bowl-when", and my family name is pronounced like the "-ton" in "tongue".
+My Chinese given name is pronounced similarly to combining "bowl" and "when" to form "bowl-when", and my family name is pronounced like the word "tongue".

 Contact
 ======